-- Steroids: Steroid medicine is given to decrease inflammation.
-Steroids also can help lower the amount of CSF your body makes.
+- Steroids help decrease inflammation and lower the amount of CSF your body makes.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your brain.
-An MRI may show aqueductal stenosis, tumors, or cysts.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- A CT or MRI may show bleeding, extra fluid, stenosis, tumors, or cysts.
+You may be given contrast liquid to help your brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Intracranial pressure monitoring: This is also called ICP monitoring.
+- Intracranial pressure (ICP) monitoring measures the pressure inside your skull.
 A small tube is put through your skull.
 The other end is connected to a monitor.
-Caregivers use ICP monitoring to keep an ongoing measurement of the pressure inside your skull.

-- Cisternography: Caregivers inject a tracer (radioactive substance) to watch how CSF moves through your brain and spinal canal for 1 to 3 days.
+- Cisternography is a test to watch how CSF moves through your brain and spinal canal.
+The test takes 1 to 3 days.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.